 The only thing I forgot to mention is that if you plan on staying at any of the deluxe resorts, make sure to allocate time to actually spend at the resort.
 There are so many amenities at each resort and that is what you are paying for when staying here.

-If you have read any of my other resort reviews, you know that I warn you not to look longingly at your resort on your departure day, wishing you had spent more time there.
+If you have read any of my other resort reviews, you know that I warn you not to look longingly at your resort on your departure day.
+It’s hard to leave vacation, wishing you had spent more time there.